openvinotoolkit/openvino/ngraph/python/BUILDING.md

     source ${OPENVINO_BASEDIR}/openvino_dist/bin/setupvars.sh

-If you would like to use a specific version of Python, or use a virtual environment, you can set the `PYTHON_EXECUTABLE` variable.
+If you would like to use a specific version of Python, or use a virtual environment, you can set the `Python3_EXECUTABLE` variable.
 For example:

 ```
--DPYTHON_EXECUTABLE=/path/to/venv/bin/python
+-DPython3_EXECUTABLE=/path/to/venv/bin/python
--DPYTHON_EXECUTABLE=$(which python3.8)
+-DPython3_EXECUTABLE=$(which python3.8)
 ```

 ### Build an nGraph Python Wheel on Linux and macOS